uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 [https://scikit-learn.org/stable/faq.html#will-you-add-gpu-support](https://scikit-learn.org/stable/faq.html#will-you-add-gpu-support)

-## How can I make my Jupyter notebook from JupyterLab to run as a batch job on Rivanna?
+## How can I make my Jupyter notebook from JupyterLab to run as a batch job on Rivanna/Afton?

 1. Capture the information that you use to start up a JupyterLab session.
 It helps to take a screenshot of the web form where you enter the partition, number of cores, amount of memory, etc.  You will need that information for requesting resources on a compute node.